akhamidogit/dataviz/final-project-part-three.md

             <section>
                 <h2>The Final Data Story</h2>
                 <p class="text-slate-600 leading-relaxed mb-4">
-                    My final story, "Housing Price Growth in Uzbekistan," examines the significant increase in the country's housing prices from 2022 to 2024.
+                    My final story, "Housing Price Growth in Uzbekistan," examines the significant increase in the country's housing prices in the last 3 years, especially in 2022.
 The narrative explores the link between the influx of Russian migrants and the price spike, placing the trend within a regional context and considering other economic drivers to provide a balanced account.
                 </p>
                 <div class="mt-6 text-center">
                     <a href="https://preview.shorthand.com/fmoJFGXger9iCo5F/responsive/desktop" target="_blank" rel="noopener noreferrer" class="inline-block bg-blue-600 text-white font-semibold py-3 px-6 rounded-lg hover:bg-blue-700 transition-colors text-lg">